OctopusDeploy/docs/docs/reference/octopus---tentacle-communication/troubleshooting-schannel-and-tls.md

 Server-side:`System.IO.IOException: Unable to read data from the transport connection: An existing connection was forcibly closed by the remote host.`

-## Solutions
+## Solutions {#TroubleshootingSchannelandTLS-Solutions}

 Depending on your circumstances you may need to implement one or more of these suggested solutions.

-### Solution: Ensure TLS 1.1 and/or TLS 1.2 are enabled on both machines
+### Solution: Ensure TLS 1.1 and/or TLS 1.2 are enabled on both machines {#TroubleshootingSchannelandTLS-Solution:EnsureTLS1.1and/orTLS1.2areenabledonbothmachines}

 TLS 1.1 and 1.2 are disabled by default on Windows Server 2003 and 2008 and need to be enabled by an administrator.
 See [this blog post](https://blogs.msdn.microsoft.com/kaushal/2011/10/02/support-for-ssltls-protocols-on-windows/) for more information.
 You can enable TLS 1.2 by changing the Windows registry (as described in that blog post), or use a tool like [IISCrypto](https://www.nartac.com/Products/IISCrypto).
 In some cases we have seen the Tentacle machine forced to use TLS 1.2 (via [KB3140245](https://support.microsoft.com/en-au/kb/3140245)) when the Octopus Server only supported TLS 1.0.
 Enabling TLS 1.2 on the Octopus Server fixed that problem.

-### Solution: Upgrade Octopus Server and Tentacle to 3.1 or newer
+### Solution: Upgrade Octopus Server and Tentacle to 3.1 or newer {#TroubleshootingSchannelandTLS-Solution:UpgradeOctopusServerandTentacleto3.1ornewer}

 Upgrading Octopus Server and Tentacle to 3.1 or newer will enable TLS 1.2 which is enabled in most networks, noting TLS 1.2 needs to be enabled on Windows Server 2003 and Windows Server 2008.